Nisaachar/NLP-Project-Final/README.md

 A project in the domain of Natural Language Processing where I test different Sentiment Analysis models.

-The repository contains code along with datasets and results.
+The repository contains code along with datasets, results and the paper I wrote summarising my findings.

 'final script' jupyter notebook contains code for the model: AFINN, VADER, and Naive Bayes